NHLStendenSass/NHL-Advanced-Chess/startDocument.md

 ## 2. Application Description

 A group of student wants to play chess that is different from normal.
 Students want to play chess using voice commands and use a random set of rules through a DnD dice.
+User can use voice to move a piece (Ex.
+"D4 to F3") and also navigate through the application itself.
+User will be granted a dice roll randomly for his turn and receive a random rule from a set of special rules ( **Chapter 7.3**).

-The method that the application will be developed with is (MVVM) Model–view–viewmodel. this is a software architectural pattern that facilitates the separation of the development of the graphical user interface (the view). **(3)**
+The method that the application will be developed with is (MVVM) Model–View–ViewModel. this is a software architectural pattern that facilitates the separation of the development of the graphical user interface (the view).

 ## 3. Use Case Diagram